clarype/LTOP_Oregon/README.md

 	1) LTOP

-		B5 TCW NBR
+		B5 TCB TCG TCW NBR

 	2) LT

 		B5 TCB TCG TCW NBR

+#### 4 Get Reference data (NLCD)

+	I got the USGS NLCD for 2016

+		/vol/v1/proj/LTOP_Oregon/rasters/06_USGS_NLCD_2016/usgs_nlcd_oregon_2016_5070.tif

+#### 5 get 2016 datasets from all LTOP images and merge them into a 2016 ltop raster stack

+#### 6 get 2016 datasets from all LT images and merge them into a 2016 lt raster stack

-#### 4 Generate sample of points to sample both LTOP and LT
+#### 7 Generate sample of points to sample both LTOP and LT

-#### 5 Sample each data-set LTOP and LT separately creating two vector data-set samples (each sample set will be a part of the training data for each classification)
+#### 8 Sample each data-set LTOP and LT separately creating two vector data-set samples (each sample set will be a part of the training data for each classification)